luontola/dddeu2017-event-sourced-process-managers/README.md

 # Event  Sourced Process Managers

-Actors:
+## Actors

 - Waiter
     - takes order from customer
     - writes items to document
 - Cook
     - makes the food
     - writes time taken and ingredients to document
-- The One Who Takes Food To Client
+- Assistant manager
+    - calculates tax and totals, writes them to document
 - Cashier
-    - calculates tax and totals, writes them to document
     - writes "paid" to document
     - puts document on spike
 - Manager